LukasRier/Rier2022_OPM_connectome_test-retest/README.md

 -------

 All data used can be found at https://doi.org/10.5072/zenodo.1134455.
 Create a new directory - your project_directory - containing subdirectories 'scripts' and 'data'

+Download FieldTrip version 20199212 at https://www.fieldtriptoolbox.org/download.php and save the toolbox to '/project_directory/scripts'.

-Download and extract the zip folder to '/project_directory/data' and clone this repository to '/project_directory/data' to get the following file structure:
+Download and extract the zip folder to '/project_directory/data' and clone this repository to '/project_directory/scripts' to get the following file structure:

 |project_directory
 |---|--> data